nelishahapuni/swift-masterlist/README.md

 ## Asynchronous vs Synchronous
 - Async: don't block current exec, new task will be completed later
 - Sync: block current exec until new task is completed
+- Sync/Async affects current thread FROM which you are dispatching

 ## Serial vs Concurrent Queue
 - Serial: 1 task at a time